 - One day a year for all three is not enough, but it’s a start to commit to continued self-care to have the strength for the continued fight for the good life.

 - Discourse.
-One value of a family meal is time it affords over several meal courses for discourse — time to discuss events, successes, failures, hopes and fears.
+One value of a shared meal is time it affords over several meal courses for discourse — time to discuss events, successes, failures, hopes and fears.
 It allows a community of individuals to better understand and support each other, listen and determine how we might move forward.

-- Depending on your own family situation, commit to more family-style meals throughout the year — if not daily at least on some more regular basis to allow discourse in a communal setting.
+- Depending on your own situation, commit to more family-style meals throughout the year — if not daily at least on some more regular basis to allow discourse in a communal setting.

 - Celebration of Immigration.
 The Pilgrims immigrated to this land in search of a new life.
 The Native Americans, already here, were not always welcoming, but they did come to the table that first Thanksgiving.
 All immigrants since have come for the same reasons, and have also not always been welcomed for the same reasons — the land’s resources now would have to be shared.
 Yet, the immigrant spirit became a core of this country’s values and stands tall in NY Harbor with a torch to remind us to welcome others as we were all once welcomed.